purpleposeidon/bugs/README.md

 ### This function's name/argument/documentation/comments are not lies.
 ### The output is going someplace I could see it, but I don't, therefore there is no output.
 The output may be created correctly, but whatever is displaying it has a problem.
-Eg a draw function may be creating vertex data, but a bad matrix is putting it behind the camera.
+Eg a draw function may be creating vertex data, but a bad matrix is putting it somewhere the camera can't see.
-### This object is constant.
+### This object/method is mutable/constant
-### This object is mutable. (eg, you're not doing `thing.add(whatever)` & ignoring the result.)
+You might be doing `constant_integer.add(23)` and ignoring the result.
 ### The repository is in an atomic change.
 You may have forgotten to discard a change.
 ### An "xyz" is not "xyy" is not "xyx" is not "zyx".
-This is often caused by a copy & pasting, but could also be caused by copying & pasting in a constant.
+This is often caused by a copy & pasting, but could also be caused by copying & pasting in an axis-indexed constant array.
 ### You don't need to take a break.
 Coming back with fresh eyes, or someone else's, may bring clarity.
 ### This list is exhaustive.